Teaching With Heart: Poetry that Speaks to the Courage to Teach

 Teri O’Donnell is a high school biology teacher in Northern California.
 For twenty years she has taught all grades from seventh through twelfth and every level from middle school life science to Advanced Placement biology.
 She is a founding member of her high school, now in its seventeenth year, and serves as science department chairperson.

 Cindy O’Donnell-Allen is a full professor in the English department at Colorado State University (CSU) and director of the CSU Writing Project.
-She was a secondary-level teacher in Oklahoma for eleven years and wrote Tough Talk, Tough Texts: Teaching English to Change the World and The Book Companion: Fostering Strategic Readers in the Secondary Classroom.
+She was a secondary-level teacher in Oklahoma for eleven years and wrote Tough Talk, Tough Texts: Teaching English to Change the World.
 She serves on the National Writing Project board of directors.

 Kirsten Olson is a founding member of the Institute for Democratic Education in America (IDEA), a national activist organization that aims to transform education through local organizing, and author of Wounded by School.
 Prior to this, she was a university instructor for eleven years.